 — Actor Tom Sizemore — Accused of groping an 11-year-old actress in 2003.
 Utah prosecutors declined to file charges, citing witness and evidence problems.
 He denies the allegation.

 — Actor Kevin Spacey — Accused by at least 24 men of sexual misconduct or assault.
-London police reportedly investigating a sexual assault.
+London police reportedly investigating two sexual assaults.
 Fired from "House of Cards" and replaced in Ridley Scott's completed film "All the Money in the World."
 Massachusetts prosecutors are investigating one allegation.
 His former publicist has said he is seeking unspecified treatment.

 — Actor George Takei — One man alleges sexual assault.
 He denies the allegation.

 — Writer-director James Toback — Accused by hundreds of women of sexual harassment.
 Beverly Hills police investigating complaints.
 He has denied the allegations to the Los Angeles Times.